jjstickel/covid-19_ts_analysis/analyze_covide_time_series_notebook.md

 - https://www.thelancet.com/journals/laninf/article/PIIS1473-3099(20)30243-7/fulltext
 - https://towardsdatascience.com/visual-notes-from-singapores-first-100-fully-recovered-covid-19-patients-aad7f2e1d0a0

+Recovered data is not available for internal US locations, and so only an estimate of active cases is calculated.

 ```python
 rectime = 14 # days, 1 day = 1 data point -- you can change this number to see the affect on estimated acive cases
 for country in countries: